Discovery Call

 What to expect on the call

-We spend the time on the decision that is stuck: which number is not trusted, which workflow is blocked, or which AI / measurement use case is not ready for real operating pressure.
+We spend the 30 minutes on the decision that is blocked: which number is not trusted, which reporting or workflow problem keeps returning, or which build cannot be scoped responsibly yet.

 A practical next step

-If there is a fit, you leave with the clearest next move — entry diagnostic, flagship diagnostic, scoped build, optional run path, or a recommendation not to overcomplicate the problem yet.
+If there is a fit, you leave with the clearest next move — a focused diagnostic, translation sprint, service engagement, scoped build, optional run path, or a recommendation not to overcomplicate the problem yet.

 This call is most useful when...

-• marketing, finance, product, and RevOps are defending different versions of the same number
+• marketing, finance, product, RevOps, and data teams are defending different versions of the same number or operating rule

-• AI pressure is rising and you are not convinced the source data, metric definitions, or workflow ownership are ready
+• an AI strategy owner has a specific proposed use case and is not convinced the source data, metric definitions, or workflow ownership are ready

 If the problem is smaller than a consulting engagement, that is still a useful outcome.
 A clear "not yet" is better than forcing a project.